Privacy policy

 General Aspects

-The Data Controller for the purpose of data protection law is Contribly Data Controller, 112-114 Witton Street, Northwich, Cheshire CW9 5NW.
+The Data Controller for the purpose of data protection law is The Contribly Data Controller, 112-114 Witton Street, Northwich, Cheshire CW9 5NW.
 Please email any questions or concerns you may have regarding data privacy to: privacy@contribly.com

 We may collect, store and use the following kinds of personal information: